vadzimk/oci-infrastructure/README.md

-# Terraform configuration code for my cloud infrastructure (OCI)
+# Terraform configuration for my cloud infrastructure (OCI)

 ## Intro
 This configuration code automatically provisiones the necessary infrastructure in my cloud using Terraform.